vals-productions/sqlighter/demo/README.md

 include and lib files.

 If suggestion above does not work

-1) just go into Build Settings\Search Paths and update Header and Library Search path to your locations, then
+1) just go into xCode Build Settings\Search Paths and update Header and Library Search path to your locations, then

 2) go to Build Phases\Link Binary With Libraries and replace entries there with entires in your locations.

 #### Xcode project and github